Rajagrawaliitk/MetaF2N/README.md

 pip install -r requirements.txt
 ```

-### Pretrained Models
+### Trained Models

-We provide the pretrained checkpoints in [BaiduDisk](https://pan.baidu.com/s/1Up3W9OKVNgdZT1mwQHZeoQ?pwd=7fm2) and [Google Drive](https://drive.google.com/drive/folders/1R0ekBOXWufM5vu0PZNYeCpAPS2R1w3gf?usp=drive_link).
-One can download them and save to the directory `./pretrained_models`.
+I provided the trained checkpoints in [Google Drive](https://drive.google.com/drive/folders/1zTIHZDp0SUE-cuEvmPXj6vHd62cZLykg).
+One can download them and save to the directory `./weights/Model1`.

-Moreover, the other models (pretrained GPEN, Real-ESRGAN and RetinaFace) we need for training and testing are also provided in [BaiduDisk](https://pan.baidu.com/s/13GEXwwA2250V18_oyWuSnA?pwd=8es6) and [Google Drive](https://drive.google.com/drive/folders/1UyduarmLBkZ38NCRQSiuJSjrtPqWQXiX?usp=drive_link).
+Moreover, the other models (pretrained GPEN, Real-ESRGAN and RetinaFace) we need for training and testing are also provided in [Google Drive](https://drive.google.com/drive/folders/1UyduarmLBkZ38NCRQSiuJSjrtPqWQXiX?usp=drive_link).
 One can download them and save to the directory `./weights`.

 ### Preparing Dataset

-- Since we use tensoflow as our framework, we prepare our training data in the format of .tfrecord as [BaiduDisk](https://pan.baidu.com/s/1jNOJEbFr1KdFT08Gfmanqw?pwd=9qgp) and Google Drive(will be prepared soon).
+- Since I use tensoflow as our framework, I prepared our training data in the format of .tfrecord as [Google Drive](https://drive.google.com/drive/folders/1NGPghw74He0YF5ELNZOXGLwysFQL6UAQ) .
 One can download them and save to the directory `./datasets`.

 - If you want to prepare the training data yourself, you can use the generate_tfrecord.py and change the parameters.
     ```shell
     python scripts/generate_tfrecord.py
     ```

-- All the test data are provided as [BaiduDisk](https://pan.baidu.com/s/1PXQSzpyqzsLg6MR9_IYn0Q?pwd=ydps) and [Google Drive](https://drive.google.com/drive/folders/13aGnJXZiEKSRanu7bu6pJGutvMvKFeuV?usp=drive_link).
-Each synthsized dataset has two subfolders (GT, LQ), while the RealFaces200 dataset only has a RF200.txt to show the source or the link of every image.
-Noted that two subfolders Face_HQ and Face_LQ are also needed during test, you can generate them youself with generate_test_faces.py.
+- All the test data are provided as  [Google Drive](https://drive.google.com/drive/folders/13aGnJXZiEKSRanu7bu6pJGutvMvKFeuV?usp=drive_link).
+Each synthsized dataset has two subfolders (GT, LQ)
+  you can also generate Face_LQ and Face_HQ using this:
     ```shell
     python generate_test_faces.py --input_dir input_dir --output_dir output_dir
     ```